Complete Guide to Malaysian Brands 2026

 ZUS Coffee (Est. 2019)

 Malaysia's fastest-growing coffee chain.
-500+ outlets in 5 years.
+1,000+ outlets across Southeast Asia (700+ in Malaysia alone), surpassing Starbucks Malaysia.
 Affordable specialty coffee positioning (RM6-12 vs Starbucks RM15-25).
 App-first ordering model.
-Targeting 1,000 outlets by 2027.

 Gigi Coffee